 If your district is funded with voluntary prekindergarten or if you are looking for more information, please refer to the Resources for Funded Programs webpage.

-A child who is four years old as of September 1 in the calendar year in which the school year begins is eligible to participate in voluntary prekindergarten program free of charge.
+A child who is 4 years old as of September 1 in the calendar year in which the school year begins is eligible to participate in voluntary prekindergarten program free of charge.
 Each eligible child must complete a health and developmental screening within 90 days of program enrollment and provide documentation of required immunizations.

-The application period for 2018-19 voluntary prekindergarten and school readiness plus was conducted in January and open to all district and charter schools.
-For FY 2019, first-time funding applicants were eligible for funding in FY 2019 only.
-Sites that received first-time funding in FY 2018, will be funded through FY 2019.
-Sites funded first in FY2017 will receive continued funding.
-As stated in statute (124D.151), all applications were due on January 30, 2018 to be considered for funding in the 2018-2019 school year.
+The application period for fiscal year 2020 (school year 2019-20) voluntary prekindergarten funding will be conducted in January 2019 and will be open to all school districts and charter schools.
+Sites that received first-time funding in fiscal year (FY) 2018 will be funded through FY 2019, but pending legislative changes, not beyond.
+Sites funded first in FY 2017 will receive continued funding.
+Minnesota law requires that all applications are received at the Minnesota Department of Education by January 30, 2019.
+All districts and charter schools, regardless of previous funding status, must apply to be considered for funding in the 2019-20 school year.

-Voluntary Pre-K and School Readiness Plus 2018-19 Application Q&A - 1/18/18
+Voluntary Pre-kindergarten and School Readiness Plus Program Requirements - 8/20/18

-Preschool Program Comparison Chart - 6/22/17
+Preschool Program Comparison Chart

-FY 2018 voluntary pre-K and school readiness plus site rankings - 6/14/17
+FY 2018 voluntary pre-K and school readiness plus site rankings

-Voluntary Pre-Kindergarten Program Standards and Head Start Federal Regulations Crosswalk - 12/1/16
+Voluntary Pre-Kindergarten Program Standards and Head Start Federal Regulations Crosswalk